WeTechHK/Universal-BCOS-DOC/source/develop/composability/index.md

 ### Identity management {#identity-management}

 Instead of building a custom authentication system or relying on centralized providers, you can integrate decentralized identity (DID) tools to manage authentication for users.
-An example is [SpruceID](https://www.spruceid.com/), an open-source toolkit which offers a "Sign in with Ethereum" functionality that lets users authenticate identities with an Ethereum wallet.
+An example is [SpruceID](https://www.spruceid.com/), an open-source toolkit which offers a "Sign in with Universal BCOS" functionality that lets users authenticate identities with an Universal BCOS wallet.

 ## Related tutorials {#related-tutorials}